Engineering-Research-and-Development/true-connector/README.md

 TRUE Connector comes pre-configured with following:

-* hostname validation disabled
-* secure https communication between all components (dataApp - ECC, ECC-ECC, and ECC-dataApp), using self-signed certificate
+* Secure https communication between all components (dataApp - ECC, ECC-ECC, and ECC-dataApp), using self-signed certificate
 * multipart mixed format of the message between all components
 * DapsInteraction disabled
+* Disabled Usage control
+* Disabled Clearing House
-* disagled validate protocol in Forward-To header
+* Disabled validate protocol in Forward-To header
-* Usage control disabled
+* Disabled hostname validation

 If you wish to change this configuration, please check chapter [Modifying configuration](#modifyconfiguration)